-At December 31, 2016, the Company had \$1,165 in amounts due to MWC Enterprises, a company controlled by Michael Childs, who was formally a member of the Company's Board of Directors and served as it Secretary.
+At March 31, 2016, the Company had \$1,165 in the amounts dew to MWC Enterprises, a company controlled by Michael Childs, who was formally a member of the Company's Board of Directors and served as it Secretary.

-On July 6, 2015, the Company entered into a consulting service agreement with Mark Childs, and individual and who is related to Michael Childs, and individual and who was formerly a member of the Company's Board of Directors and served as it's Secretary.
+On July 6, 2015, the Company entered into a consulting service agreement with Mark Childs, and individual and who is related to Michael Childs, and individual and who was formally a member of the Company's Board of Directors and serve as it's Secretary.
 See Note 4.
 Current Assets for more information.